nferraz/st/README.md

 It provides a wide variety of statistical (linear and nonlinear modelling, statistical tests, time-series analysis, classification, clustering, ...).

-"st" is an easier solution for simpler problems, focused on descriptive statistics and the command line, so you can use it alongside with other commands in your shell (bash, sh).
+"st" is a simpler solution for simpler problems, focused on descriptive statistics, handy when you need quick results without leaving the shell.

-This just the beginning!
-Let me know if you have any suggestions or feedback.
+Let me know if you have any suggestions or feedback!

 #### Documentation

-For a list of options type:

-    st --help
+    man st